Ripley has created twelve large-scale portraits of the Household Cavalry.

 In 2012 Ripley was in New York photographing background plates for future work, whilst there he took a number of rooftop views and started to formulate ideas about horses being placed on top of buildings affording panoramic views over urban landscapes. ref: ‘Racehorse in Times Square, New York’ - 2012 (view).

-By 2014 he had started to form a concept which would involve the Household Cavalry Mounted Regiment portrayed as ‘Protectors’ overlooking London and living up to their moniker ’Trusted Guardians’.
+A concept started to develop which would involve the Household Cavalry Mounted Regiment portrayed as “Protectors” looking over London and living up to their moniker “Trusted Guardians”.

-Ripley presented his proposal which included a brief outline of his concept and referenced his picture ‘Racehorse in an English Landscape’ - 2014 (view), as well as stills from the James Bond film Skyfall where Bond walks out onto the rooftop of The Department of Energy in Whitehall, looking over the MoD and the Old War Office.
+Ripley presented his proposal to the Household Cavalry which included a brief outline of the concept and referenced his picture ‘Racehorse in an English Landscape’ - 2014 (view), as well as stills from the James Bond film ‘Skyfall’, where Bond is stood on the rooftop of The Department of Energy in Whitehall looking over the Old War Office.

 Ripley completed primary photography with the Household Cavalry at Hyde Park Barracks in July.